Modern Slavery Disclosure Statement

 Toymaster support the aims of the Modern Slavery Act and ensure that it does not exist in our supply chain.
 We have a Modern Slavery policy, and in addition, for UK operations there are related HR policies controlling the employment of staff.
 UK service providers have been approached to ensure they take suitable precautions to prevent modern slavery in their operations.
 Signed declarations are requested from UK service providers and these are to be regularly updated.

-We have strengthened our new supplier due diligence processes to include a requirement for signed assurances around anti-slavery compliance at Supplier listing stage.
-In addition, in 2016 we updated our standard contractual documents and purchase orders to include terms requiring Suppliers to implement procedures to ensure that there is no slavery present in their business.
-These documents continue to assure our processes.
+We have strengthened our new Supplier due diligence processes to include a requirement for signed assurances around anti-slavery compliance at Supplier listing stage.
+In addition, our standard contractual trading terms document requires all Suppliers of goods to Toymaster Members to declare that they they have no slavery within their supply chain.
+These documents are signed annually and continue to assure our processes.

 As a member of the British Toy and Hobby Association Toymaster Ltd must ask its Suppliers to use factories that are audited under the IETP Ethical Toy Program process or a similar scheme with the same or better standards.